mawazawa/billhero/ARCHITECTURE.md

-# Inbox Zero Architecture
+# BillHero Architecture

-The initial version of this document was created by Google Gemini 2.0 Flash Thinking Experimental 01-21.
+BillHero is an AI-powered attorney billing automation system built on the Inbox Zero foundation.
+The project leverages JusticeOS Google Cloud infrastructure while maintaining project separation for flexibility.

-The Inbox Zero repository is structured as a monorepo, consisting of two main applications (`apps/web`, `apps/unsubscriber`) and several packages (`packages/*`).
-Only the `apps/web` is currently in use in production.
+The BillHero repository is structured as a monorepo, consisting of two main applications (`apps/web`, `apps/unsubscriber`) and several packages (`packages/*`).
+Only the `apps/web` is currently in use for the attorney billing system.

 ```txt
 ├── apps/